overlord-systems/jai-imgui/README.md

 Check out `tests/test.jai` for a complete working example using the `sdl3_gpu3` backend.
 You can compile using `jai tests/test.jai` and then run with `./tests/test.exe`.

-Note: We currently only support Windows, but it should be easy to add support for other platforms, just have to update `generate.jai` a bit.
+Note: The main bindings should work on all platforms, but the backend currently only supports windows.
+It should be easy (trivial even) to add support for other platforms, just have to update `generate.jai` a bit.
 PRs welcome!

 ## Updating Bindings